Dirty Dozen (bicycle competition): History

 The Dirty Dozen was founded in 1983 by brothers Tom and Danny Chew and their friend Bob Gottlieb, in an attempt to find and ride the steepest hills in Pittsburgh.
 Five riders participated in the first edition, though only three finished.
 The race has been held every year since 1983—except 1993 and 2020.
 In 1984, the Dirty Dozen was contested twice: once in January and once in October.

 The 2016 edition of the race was the first in which co-founder and promoter Danny Chew did not participate.
 He broke his neck in a cycling crash in September 2016 and suffered permanent paralysis.
 Chew provided live commentary during the race via videolink, and the event itself served as a fundraiser for Chew's ongoing care and rehabilitation.
+Today, riders can expect to meet Chew as he oversees the race at selected locations throughout the ride.

+For most of its history the race took place the Saturday after the Thanksgiving holiday in November, often under cold, wet, and especially “dirty” conditions.
+The race consisted of one, large group of riders (e.g., 328 riders in 2014), creating an extremely festive but chaotic atmosphere on many hills.
+Long waits in the cold for re-grouping at the top of hills challenged riders, and the race often finished at dusk.
+Nevertheless, because the riders are only racing uphill, the DD has always been an especially safe race, and open to any rider willing to take the challenge.
+Changes to the race format in recent years have made the race somewhat less “dirty,” but have maintained the camaraderie, challenge, and uniqueness the event is known for.

 Format

 Competitors ride between hills at a neutral pace, and a whistle signals the rolling start of each hill.
-The top male and female riders on each hill score points, with the first place male rider scoring 10 points and the tenth place receiving 1 point.
-Only the first five women score points, although the men and women ride together.
+Standing starts are used, rarely, to accommodate road closures and safely enter hills.
+The top male and female riders on each hill score points, with the first place rider scoring 10 points and the tenth place receiving 1 point.
 The final standings are established by cumulative points throughout the event.
+Since 2016, the race has included multiple start waves based on riders’ anticipated pace, from the open competition wave departing first (where official scorers are used), to the “Party Bus” wave bringing up the rear.
+Women competing for official points must be in the Women's wave, although women also ride in other waves.
 In order to qualify as a finisher, riders must complete each hill in the event without losing forward progress or dismounting from the bicycle.
 If a rider fails to maintain forward progress, he or she must descend to the bottom of the hill and ride to the top under their own power.
+Hill # 9 (Canton Ave) often requires multiple attempts to complete, and in recent years, Hill #2 (Kendall) has also presented a difficulty for riders with slippery cobblestone sections.